 - Shamrocks: Cut green bell peppers crosswise near the pointed end to make Shamrock-shaped slices.
 Or, make "Shamrock Mini Pizzas" by spreading pizza sauce and cheese over split English muffins.
 Place one bell pepper slice on each mini pizza, and bake until the cheese melts.

 - Cabbage and corned beef: Make the veggie the focus by giving this classic dish a modern twist.
 Shred raw cabbage, add grated carrots and toss the mixture with a dash of salt and a tablespoon of sugar.
 Let sit at room temperature for 30 minutes.
 Drain any water that forms in the dish and toss the cabbage with a bit of vinegar.
 Sprinkle diced corned beef or bacon bits on top for a fresh, healthy cabbage and corned beef dish.

 - Celtic pasta with peas: For a meatless main dish, toss cooked whole-grain pasta with pesto and green peas.

 Embrace Ireland’s Favorite Veggie

 Potatoes contain healthy vitamins, minerals and fiber.
 Experience Ireland’s passion for potatoes on this holiday:

-- Mashed Potatoes — the Healthy Way: whip up creamy mashed potatoes using low-fat milk, light sour cream and chives.
+- Mashed potatoes: Whip up creamy mashed potatoes using low-fat milk, Greek yogurt or light sour cream and chives.
 Serve as a side dish or use as a topping for a traditional Shepherd's Pie prepared with lean ground beef or turkey.

 Serve a Pot 'o Gold for Dessert